Cold Galvanizing Compound for Corrosion Control

 - Galvanic action barrier comparable in protection to hot dip galvanizing

-- Builds up slightly uneven surfaces prior to painting while protecting from
+- Builds up slightly uneven surfaces prior to painting while protecting from rust and corrosion

 - Easy brush or spray application

 - Easy mixing - no hard settling of pigment

 - Excellent wetting and penetration properties

 - Flexible films with excellent adhesion

 - Air dries quickly - set to touch in one hour

 - Up to 5 mils DFT per coat